Monday, 10 February 2020

 Mapping Mountains – Hill Reclassifications – Y Pedwarau – The 400m Hills of Wales

-There has been a reclassification to the listing of the Y Pedwarau – The 400m Hills of Wales, with the summit height, bwlch height and their locations, the drop and status of the hill derived from detail on contemporary Ordnance Survey maps.
+There has been a reclassification to the listing of the Y Pedwarau – The 400m Hills of Wales, with the summit height, bwlch height and their locations, the drop and status of the hill derived from detail on contemporary Ordnance Survey maps, with confirmation of the status change from subsequent LIDAR analysis.

 The criteria for the list that this reclassification applies to are:

 The hill is being listed by the point (Pt.
-427m) notation as an appropriate name for it either through local enquiry and / or historic research has not been found by the authors, and it is adjoined to the Elenydd group of hills, which are situated in the northern part of Mid and West Wales (Region B, Sub-Region B2), and is positioned with minor roads to its north, west, south and east, and has the village of Llanddewi Brefi towards the north-west.
+428.2m) notation, and it is adjoined to the Esgair Wen group of hills, which are situated in the central part of South Wales (Region B, Sub-Region B1), and it is positioned with minor roads to its north, west, south and east, and has the village of Llanddewi Brefi towards the north-west.

-When the original 400m height band of Welsh P30 hills were published on Geoff Crowder’s v-g.me website this hill was included in the Hills to be surveyed sub list that accompanied the main P30 list, as it was considered not to meet the criteria then used for the main P30 list.
+When the original 400m height band of Welsh P30 hills were published on Geoff Crowder’s v-g.me website, this hill was included in the Hills to be surveyed sub list that accompanied the main P30 list, as it was considered not to meet the criteria then used for the main P30 category.

 Extract from the Ordnance Survey 1:25,000 Explorer map